raspberrypilearning/motor-robot-buggy-scratch/en/step_1.md

 ## Introduction

-In this project you will learn how to wire and control button switches as electronic inputs for a Raspberry Pi 4 using the latest version of Scratch.
+In this project you will learn how to wire and control button motors as electronic outputs using a simple motor controller and a Raspberry Pi 4 running the latest version of Scratch.
-You will combine these with simple outputs such as LEDs and Scratch to work with each other to add physical world inputs and outputs to on-screen Scratch games.
+You will make a robot buggy and write different Scratch programs to control your robot buggy in different ways.

-This projects follows on from the **LEDs, buzzers and scratch games** project looking at physical computing inputs with Scratch 3 and Raspberry Pi.
+This projects follows on from the **LEDs, buzzers and scratch games** outputs and **Button switches, Scratch 3 and Raspberry Pi 4** inputs physical computing project both using Scratch 3 and a Raspberry Pi 4.

 ### What you will make